-- To understand the behaviour and properties of various materials - To provide knowledge in contemporary software's - To estimate the ultimate strength and failures due to application of loads. - To assess the behaviour of materials under different load applications. - To analyse behaviour of complex structures using software's and analytical procedures.
+- Understand the behaviour and properties of various materials - Provide knowledge in contemporary software's - Estimating the ultimate strength and failures due to application of loads. - Asses the behaviour of materials under different load applications. - Analyse behaviours of complex structures using software's and analytical procedures